 - Section (1) of the statement: Corporate governance statement

 - information about where recommendations and regulations as mentioned in No. 1 are publicly available

 - The recommendations which Statkraft follow are available at www.nues.no, in Meld.
 St. 27 (2013-2014) Et mangfoldig og verdiskapende eierskap (white paper on the government’s governance), and in the Norwegian state's principles for sound corporate governance.

-- Statkraft's code of conduct is available on Statkraft's website on corporate social responsibility.
+- Statkraft's code of conduct is available on Statkraft's website.